A video producer is one of the most important roles in any video project, but also one of the least understood.

 It doesn't matter if you're making a digital video or a documentary, these skills will help any video producer stand out from the pack and excel.

-How to Become a Video Producer
+How To Become A Video Producer

 Filmmaking is an art, and a video producer should be able to guide their crew to create a masterpiece.